Enrolling in your course

 - You can also highlight part of a figure rather than text by using the toolbar buttons at the top.
 When you have elected to highlight a figure, click and drag to draw a box around the area of interest, or simply click to drop a map pin.

 - While reading the document, change which comments you see by clicking the filter dropdown at the top of the page (which says All comments by default).

 - View your scores by clicking the My scores button on your course home page.

 - The scoring is based on the quality and timeliness of your comments, questions, and responses, and may include other measurements of engagement as determined by your instructor.
 See some examples of how quality is measured

-- If you don't see a score for an assignment, it is because your instructor hasn't yet released the scores for that assignment yet.
+- If you don't see a score for an assignment, it's because your instructor hasn't released the scores for that assignment yet.